New York DNA Testing Laws: Requirements for Paternity & Family Testing

 How long does it take to get results from a legal DNA test?

-Results are typically available within 2–5 business days after samples are received by the lab.
+In New York, legal paternity test results are typically available within 2 to 5 business days after samples are received and analyzed by a certified lab.

-Are all labs authorized to conduct DNA tests in New York?
+Are all laboratories authorized to conduct DNA tests in New York?

-No, only laboratories certified by the New York State Department of Health are authorized to process DNA tests within the state.
+No. Only labs certified by the New York State Department of Health are authorized to process DNA tests in the state.
+Using an uncertified laboratory can make results inadmissible in court.

 Follow us on Instagram and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 302-529-1789, Mon-Fri from 8:30 AM to 5:30 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.